Do You Capitalize Work Titles

 Capitalization in Different Contexts

 Resumes and Cover Letters: In resumes and cover letters, job titles are generally capitalized when used in the work experience section, both before and after the name, particularly for the role you're applying for.
-However, when describing the responsibilities, it might not be capitalized.
+Still, when describing the responsibilities, it might not be capitalized.

 Business Letters: In formal business letters, capitalization rules generally follow the guidelines outlined above.